Our Team

 Bill grew up in western Washington.
 Mount Rainier and Olympic National Parks were prominent places he explored in his childhood.
 Bill spent his professional career working for the Federal Aviation Administration helping guide flights safely to their destination.
 This work brought him to Montana 25 years ago where he rediscovered a love for wild public lands.
 After taking early retirement, Bill joined the Board of GTMA to help protect the wild lands in his backyard.
 Bill is an ardent birder and master gardener.

-Jane Holland | Treasurer
+Sarah Savage | Treasurer

 East Glacier Park, MT